Bisphosphonates are drugs that in certain situations can help to protect your bones against some of the effects of cancer, such as pain and weakness.

 - treat bone weakness or pain caused by myeloma or by breast cancer that has spread to the bones.

 Bisphosphonate side effects are usually mild.
 They include indigestion and feeling sick (nausea) and flu-like symptoms after a bisphosphonate drip.
 Rarely, bisphosphonates can cause damage to the jaw bone.
-If you have not seen a dentist for 6 months, or if you have dentures that don't fit well, you should see your dentist before taking bisphosphonates.
+If you have not seen a dentist for 6 months, or if you have dentures that do not fit well, you should see your dentist before taking bisphosphonates.